 Chicagoween fall calendar is packed with spectacular parades, ghost tours, pub crawls, and night-time cruises!
 Lincoln Park, Glessner House, and Chicago Congress Plaza Hotel are among the most popular haunted sites in the city.
-Starting from mid-October, the downtown gets vibrant decorations during the day and night.
-Check them out at Daley Plaza, known for its orange fountain, and Navy Pier, boasting great pumpkin decor and many kids' activities.
+Starting from mid-October, the downtown dresses up in vibrant decorations during the day and night.
+Check them out at Daley Plaza, known for its orange fountain, and Navy Pier, boasting great pumpkin décor and many kids' activities.
 Halloween parades and trick-or-treating events peak in the last week of October.
 Don't forget to pack your costume to participate in the Haunted Halsted Parade, one of the best Halloween events in North America.

 Haunted Halsted Halloween Parade (October 31, 2021)

 For over 20 years, the annual Haunted Halsted Halloween Parade and Costume Contest has been the main highlight of autumn in Chicago.
 Held in the LGBT-friendly Northalsted neighborhood, the parade starts at 6:30 pm running from Halsted Street to Belmont Avenue. be ready to meet many ghouls, zombies, and other monsters.
 The parade is free and open for everyone to participate in.
 Considerable cash prizes are awarded for the best costumes.